mikekorel/CronParser/README.md

 Apart from the config file, the application is expecting one argument representing the current time in the HH:MM format.
-To run the application with the default config and for the current time being 16:10, run this command:
+To run the application with the default config and for the current time being 16:10, run :

-`java -jar CronParser.jar 16:10 < config.txt`
+`cat config.txt | java -jar CronParser.jar 16:10` or `java -jar CronParser.jar 16:10 < config.txt`

 ## Testing